 London Dungeon or Sea London Aquarium

-In the area of Westminster Bridge you will find a perfect place if you are a fan of horror: the London Dungeon.
+In the area of Westminster Bridge you will find a perfect place if you are a fan of terror: the London Dungeon.

-It is an interactive attraction that tells the darkest history of the city and ensures that the most fearful will be startled on occasion.
+It is an interactive attraction that tells the darkest history of the city and ensures that the most fearful are startled on occasion.

-From an attraction designed to scare, we move on to another that can cause vertigo sufferers to break out in a sweat.
+From an attraction designed to scare you to another that can cause sweating to those who suffer from vertigo.
 This is the London Eye, a spectacular wheel 135 meters high.

-Do not worry if it has become dark in London, since the London Eye is still working to offer a panoramic view of the illumination of the city.
+Don't worry if it has gotten dark in London, as the London Eye is still working to offer a panoramic view of the city's illumination.

 When you get off, you may want to look for one of the restaurants around the London Eye for dinner.

 Day 5: Visit Stonehenge and Bath in a single day

 One of the great advantages of having a whole week in London is that you will be able to afford organized tours from London.

 Near London is, for example, Stonehenge, a visit that can be combined with such beautiful cities as Bath.
 In order to see both places you will have to decide whether to do it on your own or hire an organized tour to Stonehenge.